oracle-livelabs/database-maa/rac/fundamentals/clusterware/test_gi.md

 ## Introduction

 This lab walks you through the steps to demonstrate Oracle Clusterware’s fencing ability by forcing a configuration that will trigger Oracle Clusterware’s built-in fencing features.
-With Oracle Clusterware, fencing is handled at the node level by rebooting the non-responsive or failed node.
-This is similar to the as Shoot The Other Node In The Head (STONITH) algorithm, but it’s really a suicide instead of affecting the other machine.
-There are many good sources for more information online. .
+With Oracle Clusterware, fencing is handled at the node level by evicting the failed node via reboot or rebootless restart.
+If the clusterware process is able to determine that all the database processes have been stopped then it chooses a rebootless restart.
+On the contrary if any of the database processes cannot be stopped then the clusterware processes evicts the node via reboot.

 Estimated Lab Time: 20 Minutes